 Research has shown that the age of a gray whale isn’t the only distinction influencing reproduction.
 While the average age of maturity is from 5 to 11 years for males & females, those reaching a length of at least 12 meters may be ready to reproduce at a younger age.
 Gestation takes just over a year before the baby emerges.
 A newborn can weigh up to 800 kilos and be more than 5 meters long.

 Although commercial hunting of this species is illegal, it still takes place in both Japan and Europe.
-Japan eats the whales and Russia use’s the meat as animal feed.
+Japan eats the whales and Russia use’s its meat as animal feed.
 In addition to humans, gray whales are sometimes hunted by killer whales.

 In natural environments, with conservation efforts in place, the gray whale can live to about 60 years of age.
 Efforts have been paying off, and gray whale concerns have lessened, with time.